 \section{A concrete formulation of Theorem~\ref{t:prevalence}}

-Theorem~\ref{t:prevalence} follows from an explicit construction of a compactly supported probability measure that is transverse to the compliment of $\Lock_{\sigma} (\Sigma^{+},d_{\ba})$.
-Therefore, we will formulate Theorem~\ref{t:prevalence} in terms of Theorem~\ref{t:brick}, which has concrete information on such a measure.
+Theorem~\ref{t:prevalence} follows from an explicit construction of a compactly supported probability measure that is transverse to the complement of $\Lock_{\sigma} (\Sigma^{+},d_{\ba})$.
+Therefore, in order to establish Theorem~\ref{t:prevalence}, we prove Theorem~\ref{t:brick} below, which has concrete information on such a measure.

 \begin{theorem} Let $(\Sigma^+, \sigma )$ be the full shift on binary sequences.
 Let $\ba=\{a_{n}\}_{n\in\N_0}$ be a strictly decreasing sequence of positive numbers satisfying $a_{n+1}/a_n = O ( \theta^n)$ as $n \to +\infty$ for some $\theta \in (0,1/4)$.
 Set $b_n \= a_n / n$ for each $n\in\N_0$.
 Consider the weakly $\ba$-admissible gauge $\bb = \{ b_{\bw} \}_{\bw \in \Sigma_*}$ given by $b_{\bw} \= b_{\abs{\bw}}$ for each $\bw \in \Sigma_*$.
 Then there exists a probability measure $\P_{\bb}$ supported on the compact set $\cH_{\bb}$ such that for each $f_0 \in \Lip(\Sigma^{+},d_{\ba})$,